 On a smaller scale, Deirdre loves delving into the fine details of construction.
 Hardypond’s renovation work, especially historic renovation work, presents unique construction obstacles.
 Much like her father, Deirdre enjoys figuring out how to overcome these obstacles and revels in the complexity construction offers.
 Operating this way throughout her lifelong construction career has given Deirdre valuable knowledge for solving any client dilemma.

+Mainebiz recently selected Deirdre as a Women to Watch honoree, an award given to women business owners who are strong leaders in their industry and trail blazers in the Maine economy.
 Deirdre volunteers on boards for several nonprofit organizations, including New Ventures Maine, the Carroll County YMCA/Camp Huckins in New Hampshire, and Birth Roots.
 She is an avid skier, frequently participates in triathlons, and enjoys spending time with her husband, two daughters, and her black lab Tuckerman – the Hardypond mascot.